 Nguyen’s best practices for clean code: When I draft some functionality, I’ll rewrite it multiple times.
 Rewriting makes me examine many aspects of the code, such as how understandable my variable and function names are.
 But most importantly, it tells me how easy it is to change my code and check the result.
 I want code that’s easy to understand and safe to change.

 Along those lines, tests give devs the confidence to work on the aesthetics of their code while delivering the same functionality.
-There are lots of philosophies on testing but it is essential, and they should be written fast.
+There are lots of philosophies on tests, but they should be written, and try to make them fast.

 Lastly, make sure to understand the context into which your functionality fits.
 It could be something as simple as figuring out what happens downstream when an endpoint succeeds or fails.
 No amount of work to keep code clean will save you if you’re not solving the right problem.